Imperfect Replication Beats Single Manager Selection 9/10 Times

 Published by Bob Elliott on Jun 12, 2023 5:25:11 PM

 One of the commonly raised concerns about Hedge Fund replication strategies is the tracking error to its index.
-While any replication is bound to be imperfect, it is important to wrestle with the alternative that most investors are choosing today – the significant tracking error that comes from concentrated investments in single managers.
+While any replication is bound to be imperfect, it is important to wrestle with the alternative that most investors seem incline to choose today – the significant tracking error that comes from concentrated investments in single managers.

-When the two are compared, it’s pretty clear that most investors would be better off accepting the model error of a low-cost, tax-efficient replication than investing in high cost, tax-inefficient single manager investments.
+When the two are compared, it seems evident that the downside risk of investing in high cost, tax-inefficient single manager investments outweighs the model error of a low-cost, tax-efficient replication.
 Working through the numbers, it looks like replication could be about 9x more likely to outperform single manager investments over time.

 To get a tangible sense of the trade-off between these choices, we compared the range of outcomes over the last 3 years between: